-The possibility of occurrence of spin-nematic order in the classical nearest-neighbor Heisenberg antiferromagnet was discussed in Refs.
-[3, 4], wherein it was found that the system evades such nematic order [104].
+The possibility of the occurrence of spin-nematic order in the classical nearest-neighbor Heisenberg antiferromagnet is discussed in Refs.
+[3,4], wherein it is found that the system evades such nematic order [104].
 Here, we investigate for the possibility of nematic order [see Sec.
-II A 2] in the S = 1/2 nearest-neighbor Heisenberg antiferromagnetic model.
-We plot the RG flow of the nematic response function $\eta{\rm SN}$ [Eq.
-14] in Fig. 10, wherein one observes that $\eta{\rm SN}$ remains less than one throughout the RG flow (albeit displaying nonmonotonic behavior), and sharply decreases at low temperatures $(T \ll J_1)$.
-This indicates that the system tends to reject spontaneous breaking of SU(2) spin rotational symmetry via a quadrupolar order parameter in the ground state of the S = 1/2 nearest-neighbor isotropic Heisenberg antiferromagnet.
+II A 2] in the S = 1/2nearest-neighbor Heisenberg antiferromagnetic model.
+We plot the RG flow of the nematic response function η{SN} [Eq.
+(14)] in Fig. 10, wherein one observes that η{SN} remains less than one throughout the RG flow (albeit displaying nonmonotonic behavior) and sharply decreases at low temperatures ($T \ll J_1$).
+This result indicates that the system tends to reject spontaneous breaking of SU(2) spin rotational symmetry via a quadrupolar order parameter in the ground state of the S = 1/2 nearest-neighbor isotropic Heisenberg antiferromagnet.
 Though our results are at variance with Ref.
-[154] which argued for a nematic quantum spin liquid featuring spin nematic order in the S = 1/2 nearest-neighbor Heisenberg antiferromagnetic model, we would like to mention that since we a priori exclude the fermionic four-particle vertex from the RG equations and hence we cannot calculate the nematic susceptibility, our calculation of the nematic response function by applying symmetry breaking is approximative in character.
-Thus, we do not exclude the possibility of the realization of a nematic quantum spin liquid ground state.
+[154], which argues for a nematic quantum spin liquid featuring spin-nematic order in the S = 1/2 nearestneighbor Heisenberg antiferromagnetic model, we mention that, since we a priori exclude the fermionic four-particle vertex from the RG equations and hence we cannot calculate the nematic susceptibility, our calculation of the nematic response function by applying symmetry breaking is approximative in character.
+Thus, we do not definitively exclude the possibility of the realization of a nematic quantum-spinliquid ground state.